On Linear Learning with Manycore Processors: Related Work

 \section{Related Work}

 Variants of stochastic coordinate descent~\cite{Wright2015} have become the state-of-the-art methods for training GLMs on parallel and distributed machine learning systems.
-Parallel coordinate descent (CD) has a long history, see e.g.~\cite{Richtarik:2015br} and recent research has contributed to asynchronous variants such as~\cite{Liu:2015:APS:2789272.2789282,Leblond:2018uv,hsieh2015passcode}.
-PaSSCoDe~\cite{hsieh2015passcode} is a family of asynchronous parallel CD algorithms for $\ell_2$-regularized problems.
-In~\cite{hsieh2015passcode}, dual variables are updated in parallel, under three approaches: locking the vector $\vv$, using atomic operations and a lock-free implementation are shown to converge for small block size.
-For large block size, the algorithm is reported to diverge.
-This problem can be mitigated by techniques proposed by~\citet{7837886}.
-Parallel CD has also been studied beyond $\ell_2$ regularized problems, see e.g. \cite{DBLP:journals/corr/abs-1105-5379}.
+Parallel coordinate descent (CD) has a long history, see e.g.~\cite{Richtarik:2015br}.
+Recent research has contributed to asynchronous variants such as~\cite{liu2015asynchronous} who proposed AsySCD, the first asynchronous SCD algorithm, and \cite{hsieh2015passcode} who proposed the more practical PaSSCoDe algorithm which was the first to keep the shared vector $\vv$ in memory.

-On non-uniform memory systems (memory and disk) dual CD was studied for the SVM problem by selectively loading samples ~\cite{Chang:2011:SBM:2020408.2020517} and also in a more general setting with random (block) coordinate selection~\cite{Matsushima:2012:LSV:2339530.2339559}.
-In a single machine setting, various schemes for selecting the relevant coordinates for CD have been studied, including adaptive probabilities~\cite{Csiba:2015:SDC:3045118.3045191, Perekrestenko:226287,Stich:2017tf} or fixed importance sampling~\cite{pmlr-v37-zhaoa15}.
-The selection of relevant coordinates can be based on the steepest gradient, e.g.~\cite{You:2016:APG:3157382.3157621, Hsieh:2011:FCD:2020408.2020577}, Lipschitz constant of the gradient~\cite{Zhang:2016:ASB:2939672.2939819}, nearest neighbor~\cite{Yen:2013:IBC:2487575.2487626} or duality gap based measures \cite{NIPS2017_7013} as used in this work.
+There are only few works that have studied CD on non-uniform memory systems (e.g. memory and disk).
+The approach most related to ours is~\cite{Chang:2011:SBM:2020408.2020517} where the authors proposed a strategy to keep informative samples in memory.
+However,~\cite{Chang:2011:SBM:2020408.2020517} is specific to the SVM problem and unable to generalize to the broader class of GLMs.
+In~\cite{Matsushima:2012:LSV:2339530.2339559} a more general setting was considered, but the proposed random (block) coordinate selection scheme is unable to benefit from non-uniformity in the training data.
+In a single machine setting, various schemes for selecting the relevant coordinates for CD have been studied, including adaptive probabilities, e.g.~\cite{Perekrestenko:226287} or fixed importance sampling~\cite{pmlr-v37-zhaoa15}.
+The selection of relevant coordinates can be based on the steepest gradient, e.g.~\cite{You:2016:APG:3157382.3157621}, Lipschitz constant of the gradient~\cite{Zhang:2016:ASB:2939672.2939819}, nearest neighbor~\cite{Yen:2013:IBC:2487575.2487626} or duality gap based measures \cite{NIPS2017_7013}.
+In this work, we build on the latter, but any adaptive selection scheme could be adopted.